Affiliate Disclosure

 Sedans and Hatchbacks: Pinch Weld Points and Subframes

-The typical Aussie daily — Corolla, Mazda3, Golf, Camry, Civic, Subaru Impreza — is a unibody car.
+The typical American daily — Corolla, Mazda3, Golf, Camry, Civic, Subaru Impreza — is a unibody car.
 These have two main jack-point zones: the pinch weld sill flanges and, if your trolley jack is going under the car for bigger jobs, the front and rear subframes.

 Pinch Weld Sill Points

 Look along the underside of the door sills and you’ll see a folded steel flange running fore and aft — the pinch weld.
 Manufacturers reinforce specific sections of this flange to accept a jack.
 Most cars have four designated pinch weld jack points: one forward of the front wheel on each side, one aft of the rear wheel on each side.
-These are the locations the scissor jack from your boot is designed to slot into.
+These are the locations the scissor jack from your trunk is designed to slot into.

 The catch: a flat-headed trolley jack saddle placed directly on a pinch weld will damage it over time.
 Use a pinch weld adapter (a slotted rubber block or steel cup that cradles the flange) every time.
 They cost almost nothing and will save you from cracked welds and rust entry points that compound over years of lifting.